Extending torsors over regular models of curves: Obstruction of extension into fppf torsors

 \section{Obstruction of extension into fppf torsors}

-As in the previous section, $C$ denotes is a smooth projective and geometrically connected $K$-curve, with a rational point $Q_0$, which extends uniquely into an $R$-section $\mathcal{Q}_0$, over some fixed $R$-regular model $\mathcal{C}$ of $C$.
-We also denote by $J$ the Jacobian of $C$ and by $\mathcal{J}$ its Néron model.\\ The goal of this section is to compute the obstruction to the extension of a torsor over $C$ into an fppf one over $\mathcal{C}$.
-If we put ourselves in the hypothesis of Corollary \ref{G^D -> J}, we will compute the obstruction for the extended log torsor to come from an fppf one.
-In particular, we will see that this obstruction can be written using the obstruction for the Poincaré extension (of $J_C$ by $\mathbb{G}_{m,C}$) to extend into an fppf one (cf. \cite[Exposé VIII; Remark 7.2]{Groth1}). \\ To do this, we first need a more constructive proof of Theorem \ref{raynaud} in the case where the base is $\Spec(K)$.
-Indeed, we will associate to any fppf pointed $G$-torsor over $C$ a morphism $G^D \to J$, using the Poincaré universal extension of $J_C$ by $\mathbb{G}_{m,C}$.
+As in the previous section, $C$ denotes a smooth projective and geometrically connected $K$-curve, with a rational point $Q$, which extends uniquely into an $R$-section $\mathcal{Q}$ over some fixed $R$-regular model $\mathcal{C}$ of $C$.
+We denote by $J$ the Jacobian of $C$ and by $\mathcal{J}$ its Néron model.
+We fix a commutative finite $K$-group scheme $G$.\\ We give in this section a description of the Néron-log torsors in terms of the log Poincaré extension.
+In addition, we compute the obstruction for a Néron-log torsor to come from an fppf one.
+In particular, we will see that this obstruction can be expressed using the obstruction for the Poincaré extension of $J_C$ by $\mathbb{G}_{m,C}$ to extend into an fppf one (cf. \cite[Exposé VIII; Remark 7.2]{Groth1}).
+To do this, we first need to relate the isomorphism (\ref{PointedGPic}) to the Poincaré extension.